kayaei/pands-problem-set/README.md

 Write a program that prints all numbers between 1,000 and 10,000 that are divisible by 6 but not 12.

-### Solution-2
+### Solution-3
-I used a simple for loop with a range function to resolve the problem-3.
+I used a simple 'for loop' with a range function to resolve the problem-3.
 In my for loop, I tested every number in my range from 1000 to 10000 to check if they csan be divisible by 6 but not 12 aty the same time.
 In the mean time, I counted every occurance that met the condition where the numbers in my range was divisible by 6 but not 12.
 The result was printed on the screen and with a final display to show the total occurrences where the above conditon was met.

 #### File Name:
 1. divisors.py